Zdenka Badovinac

-Zdenka Badovinac is a curator and writer, is the director of the Museum of Contemporary Art Zagreb, Croatia.
+Zdenka Badovinac is a curator and writer, was the director of the Museum of Contemporary Art Zagreb, Croatia.
 She served between 1993 and 2021 as director of the Museum of Modern Art in Ljubljana, comprised since 2011 of two locations: the Museum of Modern Art and the Metelkova Museum of Contemporary Art in Metelkova, an autonomous art, culture, and social center in Ljubljana.

+In 2022, she was appointed director of the Museum of Contemporary Art in Zagreb.
+She resigned from her position in autumn 2023 for personal reasons.
+She returned to Ljubljana, where she currently works as an independent curator, author and international consultant.

 Career

 Badovinac is mostly associated with her long tenure at the Museum of Modern Art in Ljubljana, which she directed from 1993 until 2020.
 Her vigorous curatorial leadership turned the museum into one of Europe's most relevant institutions, generating a dialogue linking the avant-garde traditions with contemporary practices, and promoting a new and complex geopolitical approach to Slovenian art.
 In December 2020 she was forced to leave by Slovenian's new conservative government.

 Badovinac has curated numerous exhibitions presenting both Slovenian and international artists.